MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Under the **ID** section, select **Group ID**.
 This results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID token](/entra/identity-platform/id-tokens).
 1. If you're exposing a web API using the **Expose an API** option, then you can also choose the **Group ID** option under the **Access** section.
 This option results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens).
-1. In the app's registration screen, select **Overview** in the navigation pane to open the application overview screen.
+1. In the app's registration screen, select **Overview** on the navigation pane to open the application overview screen.
 Select the hyperlink with the name of your application in **Managed application in local directory**.
 This field title might be truncated - for instance `Managed application in ...`.
 When you select this link, you navigate to the **Enterprise Application Overview** page associated with the service principal for your application in the tenant where you created it.
 You can navigate back to the app registration page by using the back button of your browser.
-1. Select the **Users and groups** pane in the left to open the page where you can assign users and groups to your application.
+1. Select **Users and groups** on the navigation pane to open the page where you can assign users and groups to your application.

    1. Select the **Add user** button on the top row.
    1. Select **User and Groups** from the resultant screen.